-Prerequisites for standard costs
+Prerequisites for standard costs overview

 This topic describes the basic steps for using standard costs.
 Subsequent steps depend on the company's operations.
 For example, the steps differ for a nonmanufacturing environment, a manufacturing environment that doesn't use routings, and a manufacturing environment that uses routings.